Create a teaming interest

 How teaming works

 Teaming pairs two vendors who want to work together on the same federal contract opportunity.
-You post a teaming interest on each opportunity you care about, then send and receive anonymous teaming requests with other vendors who have the opposite intent.
+You post a teaming interest on each opportunity you care about, then send and receive anonymous teaming requests with other vendors who have the opposite role.

 Post your interest from the opportunity